SteGriff/design-patterns/factory-method/index.md

 ### The participants

-"Product" (IAnimal)
+#### "Product" (IAnimal)

  - Defines the interface of objects that the factory method creates
+ - You could instead use an Abstract Class `Animal` to define the default created object with default behaviour

-"ConcreteProduct" (Chicken)
+#### "ConcreteProduct" (Chicken)

  - Implements the Product interface

-"Creator" (AnimalSource)
+#### "Creator" (AnimalSource)

  - Declares the factory method, which returns a Product (IAnimal).
-May also define the default implementation of the gfactory method that returns a default ConcreteProduct object (if we were working with something more abstract than animals, like types of HTML element, this would make more sense.)
+May also define the default implementation of the factory method that returns a default ConcreteProduct object (if we were working with something more abstract than animals, like types of HTML element, this would make more sense.)
  - Might call the factory method, to create a Product (IAnimal) object

-"ConcreteCreator" (ChickenSource)
+#### "ConcreteCreator" (ChickenSource)

- - Overrides the default factory method (in LivestockOrigin) to return a specifically typed instance of some IAnimal, such as a Chicken.
+ - Overrides the default factory method (in AnimalSource) to return a specifically typed instance of some IAnimal, such as a Chicken.